aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/07/index.md

 ## Wednesday 23/05/2023

-Work on your project, Matti is mainly in G203.
+Work on your project, Matti is mainly in G203. **Sign up for Demo Day**

 ## Thursday 24/05/2023